marcusgoll/cfipros-web/docs/environment-vars.md

 * **`NEXT_PUBLIC_` Prefix:** Variables prefixed with `NEXT_PUBLIC_` are exposed to the browser and should not contain sensitive information.
 * **Security:** Sensitive variables (API keys, secrets) must be managed securely and never committed to the repository.
 Use Vercel's environment variable management for deployed environments.
+* **PostHog Configuration:** PostHog is used for both analytics tracking and feature flags.
+Client-side components use the `NEXT_PUBLIC_POSTHOG_KEY` while server-side components use the `POSTHOG_API_SECRET` for feature flag evaluation.
 * **`.env.example` File:** An `.env.example` file should be maintained in the root of the project.
 It should list all required environment variables with placeholder or example values (but no actual secrets).
 Developers can copy this to `.env.local` and fill in their actual values for local development.
 Example:
     ```ini
     # .env.example